rosen-bridge/scanner/.changeset/mighty-rocks-dance.md

 '@rosen-bridge/bitcoin-runes-observation-extractor': patch
 ---

-Handle unisat synced height and throw if its out of sync
+Handle Unisat indexed height (it throws error if the given block is not indexed by Unisat yet)